izderadicka/audioserve/docs/deploy.md

     --env "DEFAULT_EMAIL=<your_email>" \
     jrcs/letsencrypt-nginx-proxy-companion
 ```
-Above will start nginx reverse proxy, which will automatically configure itself as frontend for other started containers (assuming they contain proper environment variables).
+Above will start nginx reverse proxy, which will automatically configure itself as the frontend for other started containers (assuming they contain proper environment variables).
 Edit this file to add your email you want to use with [Let's Encrypt Certification Authority](https://letsencrypt.org/).

+And then create another script to start audioserve:

 run-audioserve.sh
 ```bash